ComedicChimera/chai-lang.dev/content/guide/chapters/chapter1.md

 >> chai run .
 ```

-This will also "clean up" the executable after it runs it so you won't have a
+This will also "clean up" the executable after it runs it, so you won't have a
 lingering executable file if you just wanted to quickly test your program.